osg-htc/virtual-school-pilot-2020/docs/materials/sw/part4-ex4-docker-build.md

 		:::console
 		$ docker push USERNAME/py3-numpy:2020-07

+	If the push doesn't work, you may need to run `docker login` first, enter your Docker Hub username and password and then try the push again.

 2. Once your container image is in DockerHub, you can use it in jobs as described in [Exercise 4.3][/materials/sw/part4-ex3-docker].